sorare/api/README.md

 - depth: 2
 - complexity: 500

+Authenticated calls with a OAuth Token have the following limits:

+- depth 5
+- complexity: 500

 Authenticated calls (with a JWT Token or an API key) have the following limits:

 - depth 10